arindal1/email-spam-detector/README.md

 ## Project Overview

-SMS spam is a common issue that affects mobile phone users.
-The goal of this project is to develop a robust SMS spam detection model that can automatically classify incoming text messages as spam or not.
+E-Mail & SMS spam is a common issue that affects web users.
+The goal of this project is to develop a robust E-Mail/SMS spam detection model that can automatically classify incoming text messages as spam or not.
 We leverage natural language processing (NLP) techniques and machine learning algorithms to achieve this.

 ## Project Structure